dmrazzy/starlark/spec.md

 ### min

-`min(x)` returns the least element in the iterable sequence x.
+`min(x)` returns the least element in the collection `x`.

-It is an error if any element does not support ordered comparison, or if the sequence is empty.
+It is an error if any element does not support ordered comparison, or if the collection is empty.

-The optional named parameter `key` specifies a function to be applied to each element prior to comparison.
+The optional named parameter `key` specifies a function to be applied to each element, whose result is used for the comparison in place of the element.

 ```python
 min([3, 1, 4, 1, 5, 9])                         # 1